The USA's second-most decorated Paralympian Jessica Long takes down a woman's idea of what 'handicapped' looks like in a now-viral video.

 "So, it just happened again," she begins in the video.
 "I was parking my car—and I hope she sees this—this woman just has the nerve to look me up and down disgusted that I parked in the handicapped spot."
 Then, showing her blue handicapped parking tag, Long reiterates, "I don't have legs.
 But she just kind of rolled down her window and proceeded to be like, 'You shouldn't park there.'"
 She proceeded to inform the woman that she is, in fact, an amputee with a verified pass.
 The woman apparently just drove off.

 "I was never bullied as a kid, and I didn't know that I was going to be bullied as an adult because I park in handicapped," Long states.
 "I get it.
 I'm young and athletic but I'm also missing legs."
-Her video, which has gone viral since it was first posted, is a reminder to everyone that no one should assume someone does not have a disability.
+Her video is a reminder to everyone that no one should assume someone does not have a disability.
 An invisible disability is just as valid as a visible one, and it is time for abled folks to widen their worldview to include all forms of disability—even ones that do not fit in their very small box of what constitutes a disability.

 The Paralympian affirmed that she was open to talking about her disability, but that she does not "understand blatant rudeness, especially based on assumption."
 "I always try to be kind and give people the benefit of the doubt first, and I hope more people will choose that as their first response," she stated.
 "I absolutely love sharing my story and journey with the world.
 I hope to educate how amputees use their prosthetic legs."
 You can follow Long on Instagram to learn more about her journey, future plans, and everyday life.